UPOCR: Towards Unified Pixel-Level OCR Interface: Related Work

 \textbf{Tampered Text Detection.} Tampered text detection is defined as the segmentation (or detection) of tampered (or both real and tampered) texts.
 In the deep learning era, plenty of approaches~\cite{zhou2018learning,bappy2019hybrid,kwon2021cat,kwon2022learning,dong2022mvss} have been developed for natural image manipulation detection.
-Inspired by these methods, Qu \textit{et al.}~\cite{qu2023towards} proposed DTD which combines frequency and visual perception for document tampered text detection.
-Furthermore, Wang \textit{et al.}~\cite{wang8tampered} enhanced Faster R-CNN with RGB and frequency relationship modeling for tampered text detection in receipts.
-As for natural scenes, Wang \textit{et al.}~\cite{wang2022detecting} equipped scene text detectors with the proposed S3R strategy to localize both real and tampered texts.
+Inspired by these methods, \citet{qu2023towards} proposed DTD which combines frequency and visual perception for document tampered text detection.
+Furthermore, \citet{wang8tampered} enhanced Faster R-CNN with RGB and frequency relationship modeling for tampered text detection in receipts.
+As for natural scenes, \citet{wang2022detecting} equipped scene text detectors with the proposed S3R strategy to localize both real and tampered texts.